 - Oil & Grease.
-Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - pH 6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.

-- Biochemical Oxygen Demand (BOD5) Percent Removal.
+Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - Total Phosphorus, Total Kjeldahl Nitrogen, Nitrate + Nitrite, & Total Nitrogen.
+Effluent monitoring for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite are required per 10 CSR 20-7.015(9)(D)8.
+Effluent monitoring for Total Nitrogen is required per 10 CSR 20-6.010(8)(B).
+Total Nitrogen is calculated as Total Kjeldahl Nitrogen + Nitrate+Nitrite. - pH.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
+The facility has upgraded from a three-cell aerated lagoon system to a complete-mix lagoon with NitrOx MBBR for ammonia treatment and no longer functions as a typical aerated lagoon.
+Therefore, limits of 6.5 to 9.0 are being imposed. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 85% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
+This facility is required to meet 85 percent removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 85% removal efficiency for TSS.
+This facility is required to meet 85 percent removal efficiency for TSS.

-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: The department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+Quarterly sampling is required for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrate + Nitrite per 10 CSR 20-7.015(9)(D)8.A.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
+Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour composite sample.
 Grab samples, however, must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
-For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.
+For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D)2.